 - construct parking facilities, bicycle lanes and pedestrian walk-ways to better facilitate customer traffic on or near retail centers and tourist attractions.

 WisDOT was authorized $1.5 million to start an infrastructure bank.
-WisDOT provided a 20% match in order to receive the federal funds.
-The state started the program with a total of $1,875,000.
-The program currently has $1,450,000 available for loans to eligible applicants.
+WisDOT provided a 20% match in order to receive the federal funds and started the program with a total of $1,875,000.
 WisDOT charges a 2% interest rate on the loan principal and projects can be amortized up to 25 years.

 Eligibility includes a county, city, village, town or combination thereof, government entities (e.g., Amtrak), a private non-profit organization (sponsored by an eligible community) and Transit Commissions.
 Funds are available on a "first come, first served" basis.
 To date, there have been eight SIB loans to local communities and a county government.
 Funds were used to provide enhancements to a downtown business district and the construction of multiple functional pedestrian, bicycle and snowmobile bridge for a tourist-oriented community in northern Wisconsin (pictured top right).
 A county applied for a loan to improve the safety and traffic circulation for its industrial park and retail center.
 Another loan provided new street access for a major manufacturer in the community.

 For more information, contact Jesse Patchak, Bureau of Planning and Economic Development, (608) 266-9910